 The Structured PhD in Old and Middle Irish is a four-year, full-time or six-year, part-time programme of study and research and applicants must have a high honours standard in their primary degree or present such other evidence of fitness as will satisfy the Head of Discipline and the College of Arts, Social Sciences and Celtic Studies.

-As part of the doctoral training available on the Structured PhD programme, students avail themselves of a range of interdisciplinary taught modules.
+As part of the doctoral training available on the Structured PhD programme, students may avail themselves of a range of interdisciplinary taught modules.
 The wide menu of available options include modules that:

-are discipline-specific in that they augment the students' existing knowledge in their specialist area (e.g. in languages or literatures);
+- are discipline-specific in that they augment the students' existing knowledge in their specialist area (e.g. in languages or literatures)

-are dissertation-specific in that they supply core skills which are essential to completion of the research project (e.g. in writing);
+- are dissertation-specific in that they supply core skills which are essential to completion of the research project (e.g. in writing)

-support students' professional development (e.g. through presentation of a paper at an international conference
+- support students' professional development (e.g. through presentation of a paper at an international conference

-enhance students' employability through generic training (e.g. in computer-based skills).
+- enhance students' employability through generic training (e.g. in computer-based skills).